toeverything/blocksuite/README.md

 BlockSuite is not intended to be yet another plugin-based rich text editing framework.
 Instead, **it encourages building different collaborative applications directly through whatever UI framework you're comfortable with**.
 To that end, we will try to open-source more basic modules for this in the BlockSuite project.

 Although BlockSuite is still in its early stage, you can already use the `@blocksuite/editor` package, the collaborative editor AFFiNE Alpha used.
+Note that this editor is also a Web Component and is totally framework-agnostic!

 ## Current Status (`@blocksuite/editor`)